factopolis/factopolis/content/claims/122-prisoners-obama-released-from-gitmo-returned-to-battlefield/_index.md

 ---
-title: 122 Prisoners Released By Obama Administration from Guantanamo Returned to Battlefield
+title: 122 prisoners released by Obama administration from Guantanamo returned to battlefield
 summary: 113 of them were released by President George W. Bush.
 checks:
   - checker: new-york-times